Friday, 12 March 2010 HomeAbout UsUsing this SiteSpread the Word!Contact Us

 A separate study by the US Institute for Agriculture and Trade Policy (IATP) claims mercury was detected in nearly one-third of 55 brand name food and beverage products where HFCS is the first or second highest labeled ingredient.

-"Nearly one in three products tested contained detectable mercury.
-Mercury was most prevalent in HFCS containing dairy products, followed by dressings and condiments," said the Institute.
+"Nearly one in three products tested contained detectable mercury. mercury was most prevalent in HFCS containing dairy products, followed by dressings and condiments," said the Institute.

 In the Environmental health article, the researchers found detectable levels of mercury in nine of 20 samples of commercial HFCS in tests conducted in 2005.